 Case management services require that an individual either have a mental health diagnosis or a vulnerability that requires Adult Protection Services.

-All of our services emphasize cultural accessibility, with the primary mode of communications being ASL.
+All of our services emphasize cultural accessibility, with the primary mode of communication being ASL.

 Most of our programs are covered by Medical Assistance through the Community Access for Disability Inclusion (CADI) Waiver, Brain Injury (BI) Waiver, or the Developmental Disabilities (DD) Waiver and other financial assistance programs.
 Our IHS and adult foster care programs require waiver eligibility.